For almost three decades, UniSuper’s Defined Benefit Division (DBD) has successfully helped members prepare, plan and finance their retirement.

 A DBD member’s final benefit is determined by a formula that takes into account age, length of service, contribution levels, employment status and salary.
 You can find out more about the formula and how it works in our Product Disclosure Statement.

 DBD members’ individual benefits haven’t been directly subject to market volatility because investment performance doesn’t directly change the formula used to calculate their benefit.

 However, it’s important to understand that all contributions to the DBD (including contributions from both employers and members) are pooled together and invested by UniSuper in a diverse portfolio of shares, property, bonds and cash.
 So although benefits are determined by a formula, the pool of money that is used to pay benefits is subject to investment performance.

 Investment performance has a significant impact on the financial position of the DBD, but many other factors can also have an impact.
 These other factors include actual salary growth, inflation and pensioner longevity.

 Clause 34 of the Trust Deed provides a process for the UniSuper Trustee to manage the financial position of the DBD, including a mechanism to reduce members’ and pensioners’ defined benefits if it is in the interest of members of the DBD as a whole.

 A range of events since 2008 have impacted investment performance, both locally and internationally.
 These events include the global financial crisis, the sovereign debt crisis, and continuing weaknesses in the US and European economies.

 It is worth highlighting that the performance of almost all investments globally has been affected by these recent market conditions.
 This includes the assets of the DBD.

-You can find out more about Clause 34, how it works and the Board's recent decision here.
+Find out more about Clause 34, how it works and the Board's past decisions.